elastic/kibana/README.md

   - `./gradlew bootstrap`

-    Create or update the Kibana checkout in the `kibana` directory and install dependencies in both Kibana and CodeSearch.

-    > ***IMPORTANT:*** Use this script instead of `yarn` to install dependencies, when switching branches, and re-run it whenever your dependencies change.
+    Clone or update the local Kibana checkout, then install dependencies in Kibana and codesearch.
+This task is automatically run by all other tasks and is pretty aggressively cached.
+If you experience issues and want to bypass the cache run it with the `--no-build-cache` flag.

   - `./gradlew startDeps`

-    Start an elasticsearch instance using a nightly snapshot
+    Start an elasticsearch instance using a nightly snapshot.

   - `./gradlew startKibana`

-    Start kibana and have it include the codesearch plugin
+    Start kibana and have it include the codesearch plugin.

   - `./gradlew lint`

-    Lint the sourcecode with [`tslint`](https://github.com/palantir/tslint)
+    Lint the sourcecode with [`tslint`](https://github.com/palantir/tslint).

   - `./gradlew lintFix`

-    Lint the sourcecode with [`tslint`](https://github.com/palantir/tslint) and fix any auto-fixable errors
+    Lint the sourcecode with [`tslint`](https://github.com/palantir/tslint) and fix any auto-fixable errors.